The leopard tortoise is one of the most widely distributed tortoises in Africa.

 Grasses, fruit, succulent plants

-Leopard tortoises are able to pull their entire body into their shell or release their bowel to protect themselves.
+Able to pull entire body into shell or release their bowel

-Females lay 5-7 clutches of up to 30 eggs.
+5–7 clutches of up to 30 eggs per clutch

 Up to 75 years